Information useful for sightseeing in Okinawa Prefectural Flowers and Historic Sites

 Experience and learn the importance of War and Peace in a comprehensive manner.

-A tower and Peace Memorial Museum dedicated to the Himeyuri Student Corps, which was the victim of the Battle of Okinawa and achieved a tragic end.
-In the museum, the relics and materials of the student squad are displayed.
-In March 1945, the students of the former Okinawa Prefectural Daiichi High School and the former Okinawa Normal School Women's Club were assigned to the Army Hospital as special nurse nurses.
-In a dark and narrow bunker, they were desperately nursing wounded soldiers.
-The hospital had to move along with the front line, and in late May, I came to this Mabuni Ihara bunker, but eventually this was also surrounded by the U.S. military and this became their last place.
-187 students and 14 teachers died here.
-The spirits of the maidens who died at a young age are enshrined.
+A tower and a peace memorial museum dedicated to the Himeyuri students who died in the Battle of Okinawa and achieved a tragic end.
+In the museum, relics and materials of the student corps are displayed.
+In March 1945, students from the former Okinawa Daiichi Girls' School and the former Okinawa Normal School Women's Club were assigned to the Army Hospital as special nurses.
+In the dark and narrow bunkers, they were desperately nursing the wounded soldiers.
+The hospital had to move along with the front, and in late May I came to the buni shelter in Mabuni Ihara, but soon it was also surrounded by the U.S. military, and this became their last place.
+187 students and 14 teachers were killed in battle here.
+The spirit of the maidens who lost their lives at a young age is enshrined.

 Address: 671-1, Ihara, Itoman-shi